daniel553/GitflowOnWindows/README.md

 # GitflowOnWindows
 This is a guide to install GitFlow on Windows

-Please use a PowerShell as Administrator to follow the above
+Please use a PowerShell as Administrator to follow the above:

 ## 1. Clone Gitflow
 Clone the original repository for gitflow: